Want More Information About Headaches?

 Classic Migraine with an Aura:

 Generally considered the most painful of any headache.
 Cluster headaches as their name suggest come in groups of headaches.
-Each attack can last minutes to hours, with the patient experiencing approximately 1-4 per day, and potnetially lasting for weeks to months.
-The onset of pain is quick, and provides no warming to the patient.
-This pain is almost always one sided and often described as a searing stabbing and piercing pain, or like the feeling of a hot poker in the eye or through the head.
+Each attack can last minutes to hours.
+With the patient experiencing approximately 1-4 per day, some lasting for weeks to months.
+The onset of pain is quick and provides no warming.
+They are almost always one-sided and often described as a searing stabbing and piercing pain or like the feeling of a hot poker in the eye or through the head.